-- Strategic Risk referring to current or forward-looking decline in earnings or business sustainability over time, including the noncapacity to generate adequate return on capital given the risk appetite defined, as a consequence of external changes and/or internal decisions, inadequate decision making or improper contagion risk management as well as inadequate adaptation to market environment; - Reputational Risk is defined as risks referring to potential losses arising from a deterioration or a negative perception of the company or Generali Group's image in respect to its customers (i.e. due to increasing conflicts with policyholders, poor services and inadequate selling and liquidation practices) as well as to its reputation in respect to other counterparties (i.e. supervisory authority); - Contagion Risk is defined as risks deriving from problems within one of the Group's Legal Entities affecting the solvency, economic or financial situation of other Group Entities or the Group as a whole.
-Categorized as 'other risks' on the Group Risk Map, they are not included in the solvency requirement calculation (so-called 'non-quantifiable risks'); - Emerging Risk referring to the new risks or evolving risks, difficult to be quantified, and potentially significant, due to internal or external environment changes.
-These can lead to an increase in the exposure to risks already included in the Risk Map or that may require defining a new risk category.
+- Strategic Risk referring to current or forward-looking decline in earnings or business sustainability over time, including the non-capacity to generate adequate return on capital given the risk appetite defined, as a consequence of external changes and/or internal decisions, inadequate decision making or improper contagion risk management as well as inadequate adaptation to market environment; - Reputational Risk is defined as risks referring to potential losses arising from a deterioration or a negative perception of the company or Generali Group's image in respect to its customers (i.e. due to increasing conflicts with policyholders, poor services and inadequate selling and liquidation practices) as well as to its reputation in respect to other counterparties (i.e. supervisory authority); - Contagion risk deriving from issues within one of the Group's Legal Entities affecting the solvency, economic or financial situation of other Group's Legal Entities or the Group as a whole.